 Warrant Officer Class One, Sub-Conductor Badge.
 Robert McKie Collection

 The Men of the NZEF NZAOC

-A nominal roll of the known members of the NZEF NZAOC can be found on the attached link: NZEF NZAOC Nominal Roll, it details the dates that they were posted to and from the strength of the NZAOC.
-Available records indicate that the NZEF NZAOC was a very transient organisation, with many individuals posted into the NZAOC, undergo some on the job training on stores matters and then posted back to their original units in Quartermasters roles.
+A nominal roll of the known members of the NZEF NZAOC can be found on the attached link: NZAOC NOMINAL ROLL, it details the dates that they were posted to the NZAOC and their rank and date of posting from the strength of the NZAOC.

 2/2248 Staff Sergeant Frank McKerrow Reid, NZAOC Matt Pomeroy Collection

 8/1484 Sub Conductor Edwin Stanley Green, NZAOC.
 Auckland Weekly News/Public Domain

 12/1025 Acting Sub-Conductor William Hall Densby Coltman, NZAOC.
 Auckland Weekly News/Public Domain